dubo-dubon-duponey/docker-homekit-volume/README.md

+<!> Archived - this is fine, but I no longer have a use for this and lost interest <!>

 # What

 Docker image to expose a Homekit accessory controlling the volume of a host running Alsa - typically a raspberry pie.